MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

 \subsubsection{OmniDrones}

-As displayed in Fig.~\ref{fig:drone_env}, we further conduct experiments in Omnidrones, which is an efficient and flexible 3-D simulator designed for drone control, to showcase the performance of {\name} in the complex search space.
-The continuous action space of each drone is the throttle for each motor.
-Collisions between drones directly lead to crashes and task failures, heightening the challenge of completing the task.
+{We also conduct experiments in OmniDrones, an efficient and flexible 3-D simulator for drone control, which further increases the exploration space.} The continuous action space of each drone is the throttle for each motor.
+Collisions directly lead to crashes and task failures, increasing task difficulty.
+The drones are hummingbirds with 0.17$m$ arms and 4 motors.
+The landmarks are virtual balls of 0.05$m$ radius.
 We conduct experiments with $N\in\{5, 20\}$ drones, where the spawn locations for both drones and landmarks are randomly distributed on the maps sized at 36$m^2$ and 256$m^2$, respectively.
-Besides, the horizons of the environmental steps for $N=5$ and $20$ are set to 300 and 500, respectively.
+Besides, the horizons of the environmental steps are 300 for 5 drones and 500 for 20 drones.\looseness=-1